kenwdelong/stability-utils/README.md

 exception names that you want to catch and retry.
 Up to a certain number (*maxRetries*) retry attempts will be made.

 Annotate methods to be retried with the `RetryableOperation` annotation.

+The interceptor will pause `retryBaseDelayInMs`*retryNumber.  `retryBaseDelayInMs` is 100 by default, so the first retry will wait 100 ms before invoking, the second retry will wait 200 ms, etc.  If you have a high number for *maxRetries* you might want to make `retryBaseDelayInMs` smaller so that you don't tie up your thread for long periods of time. [added in 1.3.8]

 Configuration is the same as for the Performance Monitor above.